***More control***: you can precisely tweak all values to get the exact look wanted

 You can also take a look at the [tutorials page](tutorials.html) to see what it can achieve.

-The **Shader Generator 2** doesn't have feature parity with the old Shader Generator 1 yet, e.g. the water, terrain and PBS templates are missing.
+The **Shader Generator 2** doesn't have feature parity with the old Shader Generator 1 yet, e.g. the PBS template is missing.

 You can still use and read the [Shader Generator 1 documentation here](+https://jeanmoreno.com/unity/toonycolorspro/Documentation/#shader_generator).